 US Healthcare: Rehab

-Anytime I’ve been hospitalized for surgery in the US, I’ve been asked “is there anyone at home who can take care of you?”
+Whenever I’ve been hospitalized for surgery in the US, I’ve been asked, “Is there anyone at home who can care for you?”
 Don’t ask me why no one mentions a stop at a rehabilitation hospital.

 In fact, I know of only one person who has gone from a hospital to an inpatient rehab facility.
 It was my daughter-in-law after spinal surgery.
-It’s been my experience that you find somebody to take care of you after you leave the hospital.
+It’s been my experience that you find somebody to care for you after you leave the hospital.

 Miss Rosie’s Rehab

 That “somebody” for me was Rosemary.
 We’re like sisters.
-We were in journalism school together at UNC-Chapel Hill; we were in each others’ wedding; and we lived together in Greenville, SC for our first jobs out of university.
-At the time of my accident Rosemary was single.
-She lived on a farm with horses, donkeys, 3 dogs and 20+ cats.
+We were in journalism school together at UNC-Chapel Hill, at each other’s wedding, and lived together in Greenville, SC, for our first jobs out of university.
+At the time of my accident, Rosemary was single.
+She lived on a farm with horses, donkeys, 3 dogs, and 20+ cats.

 After my discharge from the hospital, no one talked about hiring an ambulance to take me home.
 Rosemary hauled me there in the backseat of her car.
-I’m not sure how we managed to fit my 5’9″ broken body in the car, but we did it.
+I’m unsure how we fit my 5’9″ broken body in the car, but we did it.
 Family members met us at my condo and put me into my bed.
 I could bear no weight on my left leg nor use my arm.
-I was fragile and I was in a great deal of pain.
-Mind you, I had broken the femoral arm of my hip into two pieces only five days earlier.
+I was fragile, and I was in a great deal of pain.
+Mind you, I had broken the femoral component of my hip into two pieces only five days earlier.

-Rosemary was with me through one of the most horrifically painful times in my life.
+Rosemary was with me through one of my life’s most horrifically painful times.
 We stayed most of the time at her farm in North Carolina.
-Neither of us knew anything about tending a patient after surgery.
+Neither of us knew anything about tending to a patient after surgery.

-I’d experienced being pulled on a sheet from the stretcher to the x-Ray table at the hospital.
-At the time I remember asking the two female X-ray technicians, “how do you two manage to move a large man?”
+I’d experienced being pulled on a sheet from the stretcher to the X-ray table at the hospital.
+I asked the two female X-ray technicians, “How do you two manage to move a large man?”

-So Rosemary kept a doubled sheet under me at all times on the bed.
-When I needed to get out of bed, she’d pull the two corners of the doubled sheet towards the side of the bed.
+So Rosemary always kept a folded sheet under me on the bed.
+When I needed to get out of bed, she’d pull the two corners of the folded sheet toward the side of the bed.
 Laying flat, my body would slide with the movement of the sheet to the edge of the mattress.
 Then, ever so slowly and gently, I’d sit up.

 We used this routine day and night.
 Especially when I needed the toilet.
 It never dawned on us to use a bedpan.

-One day we had the bright idea to use a kitchen stool to help me get to her deck outside.
+One day we had the idea of using a kitchen stool to help me get to her deck outside.
 I sat on the stool in the kitchen.
 Then I swiveled my body around to face the kitchen door and the deck that was one step down.
-Rosemary took my walker onto the deck, and Voila!
-I stepped off the stool on my one good leg, grabbed the walker and I was outside in the fresh air.
+Rosemary took my walker onto the deck and Voila!
+I stepped off the stool on my one good leg, grabbed the walker, and was outside in the fresh air.

 US Healthcare: Physical Therapy

-When I felt ok to be on my own, I left “Miss Rosey’s Rehab” and returned to South Carolina.
+When I felt ok to be alone, I left “Miss Rosey’s Rehab” and returned to South Carolina.
 I had to go back to work.
-Fortunately I telecommuted from home with IBM, so there was no “going to the office.”
+Fortunately, I telecommuted from home with IBM, so there was no “going to the office.”

-I began a twice weekly regimen of physical therapy.
-My health insurance with IBM allowed for 8 weeks.
-After 6 weeks I had to stop.
+I began a twice-weekly regimen of physical therapy.
+My health insurance with IBM is allowed for 8 weeks.
+After 6 weeks, I had to stop.
 The pins in my hip were causing a problem.
 I waited until they were removed a month later to resume my treatment.
 Fortunately, IBM insurance paid for another 6 weeks of physical therapy.

 The good news is that the physical therapy experience was excellent.
 I regained mobility and strength nearly one hundred percent.